Masai and person with the savannah in the background

 Testimonial

-"After good planning in collaboration with Norrøna Adventure, the trip became the dream vacation we wished for.
-When things came up that we were unsure about along the way, we received quick clarification when we contacted Norrøna.
-Thank you very much for a fantastic trip"
+After careful planning in collaboration with Norrøna Hvitserk, the trip turned out to be the dream vacation we wanted.
+When things came up that we were unsure about along the way, we got quick clarification when we contacted Hvitserk.
+Thank you so much for a fantastic trip.

 – Tore, 2024